Gareth Johnson

 Once the settings of the miner are configured and the users are ready to go, the next thing that they need to choose is the mining pool that they will be joining in order to mine.
 Users should always go with a server that is in close proximity to their physical location in order to eliminate speed lags and problems on the technical end of things.

 When all these parameters are in place, users are able to activate the batch file and finally start mining.
 From here, they are able to track the progress of their tasks.
 Once users have their Ethereum wallet or designated network wallet address, the Claymore Miner will automatically form a link and they will be able to start mining.
-The .bat file is set into motion by a double click, and followed by the setx commands that make up the network required DAG file.

 Joining a mining pool, especially Ethereum mining pools, is well suited for beginners that are looking to get their foot in the door as well as earn some digital assets on the side.
 They can log on to ethermine.org and watch a tutorial or two before diving in.